 Ahfachkee School provides transportation to and from school and is responsible for your child's safety while riding the bus.
-It is the responsibility of the student to obey rules and regulations while on the school bus at all times.
-To ensure on-time arrival, students are expected to be ready to board the bus when the bus arrives.
-Bus drivers are unable to wait for students who are not ready to board.
-Students in grades K-5th will only be dropped off at destinations where an adult or older sibling is available to care for the child.
+It is the student's responsibility to always obey rules and regulations while on the school bus.
+To ensure on-time arrival, students are expected to be ready to board the bus when it arrives.
+Bus drivers cannot wait for students who are not ready to board.
+Students in grades K-5 will only be dropped off at destinations where an adult or older sibling can care for the child.

-If a child is not able to be dropped off and parent contact can not be made the child will be returned to the school.
-If we are unable to reach an emergency contact or family member we will contact the Seminole Police Department.
+If a child cannot be dropped off and parent contact can not be made, the child will be returned to the school.
+If we cannot reach an emergency contact or family member, we will contact the Seminole Police Department.